-Apart from influences from Flash Gordon, Buck Rogers and Frank Herbert's Dune, George Lucas was inspired by J.R.R.
-Tolkien's "Lord of the Rings" fantasy novels, as well as many Japanese samurai movies, when he wrote the Star Wars story.
-Akira Kurosawa's The Hidden Fortress (1958), which also deals with a famous warrior and a princess who need to be moved safely to allied territory while being pursued by hostiles, especially served as an inspiration; as an homage, Lucas has admiral Motti refer in the film to the Rebel's secret base as their "hidden fortress," although the last word is muffled when his throat is grabbed by Vader's psychic attack.
+Apart from influences from Flash Gordon, Buck Rogers, and Frank Herbert's "Dune", George Lucas was inspired by J.R.R.
+Tolkien's "Lord of the Rings" fantasy novel, as well as many Japanese samurai movies, when he wrote the Star Wars story.
+Akira Kurosawa's The Hidden Fortress (1958), which also deals with a famous warrior, and a Princess who needs to be moved safely to allied territory while being pursued by hostiles, especially served as an inspiration.
+As an homage, Lucas has Admiral Motti refer in the movie to the Rebel's secret base as their "hidden fortress", although the last word is muffled when his throat is grabbed by Vader's psychic attack.

 While it was originally planned that C-3PO'S voice would be dubbed with a different actor, Anthony Daniels has gone on to voice the part in nearly every other incarnation of the character, including the radio dramatization and several animated series.

 The moon Yavin IV, which acted as the rebel base in this movie, was filmed in the Mayan temples at Tikal, Guatemala.
 George Lucas selected the location as a potential filming site after seeing a poster of it hanging at a travel agency, while he was filming in England.
 This inspired him to send a crew to Guatemala in March 1977 to shoot scenes.
 While filming in Tikal, the crew paid locals with a six pack of beer to watch over the camera equipment for several days.